JHP4911/tdamdouni.github.io/done.md

 ## Discrete Optimization
 ___

->It's all about the Good-Old Algorithms, that we optimize in order to accelerate the future. howTo?
+>It's all about the Good-Old Algorithms, that we optimize in order to accelerate the future. how to?

 # In Cooperation with EADS
 ___

 >iArmed: an iOS Application for Experts-Assistance through Aircraft-Maintenance-Sessions

 # In Cooperation with Serapiondev
 ___

 >A deep Research on Adaptivity in Serious Games

 # As Freelancer
 ___